Discover the 5 essential qualities every modern HR leader needs to thrive in a dynamic business landscape. Elevate your HR strategy with Stratus HR.

 Construction workers should always wear HiVisibility clothing.
 It doesn’t matter if they are working along the side of a busy highway or on a closed job site.
 Construction sites are busy, chaotic places filled with people, equipment and construction materials.
 Require your construction team to wear HiVis clothing to ensure employees can see exactly where everyone is at all times.

 Also, make sure everyone uses proper safety gear at all times.
-This includes items like hard hats, protective gloves, safety goggles, and hearing protection.
+This includes items like hard hats, protective gloves, safety goggles, hearing protection, and half-face respirator.
 Outfitting all your workers with the right safety gear is vital for maintaining a productive workplace.

 Make Clear Communication a Priority